 Figure 6.3.2.6.3.2-1: Multi-hop 5G ProSe UE-to-UE Relay Discovery of non-IP PDU type with Model B

-1. The Source End UE determines the maximum number of hops for discovery based on policy configuration (i.e. a mapping between maximum number of hops and RSC) or QoS parameters.
+1. The Source End UE determines the Hop-Limit for discovery based on policy configuration (i.e. a mapping between Hop-Limit and RSC) or QoS parameters.

-If the maximum number of hops is determined based on RSC, the Source End UE may not include the maximum number of hops in the Solicitation message.
-Otherwise, the Source End UE includes the maximum number of hops in the Solicitation message.
+If the Hop-Limit is determined based on RSC, the Source End UE may not include the Hop-Limit in the Solicitation message.
+Otherwise, the Source End UE includes the Hop-Limit in the Solicitation message.

 2a.
 The Source End UE sends a 5G ProSe UE-to-UE Relay Discovery Solicitation message.
 The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the information as described in clause 5.8.6.3.